minecraft-cursed-legacy/minecraft-cursed-legacy.github.io/wikisrc/setup.md

 ### Edit fabric.mod.json

 Finally, the mod properties.
 Inside your **src/main/resources** folder, locate the ''fabric.mod.json'' file.
+Change the relevant properties, such as mod name, authors, licence, and mod id.
+However, keep in mind the two most important things to change:

+1. The "mixins" property.
+If you are not using mixins, delete this, otherwise change the value to specify the name you gave your mixin json.
+2. The "entrypoints" property.
+Locate the "init" property inside of "entrypoints", and change the value to the fully qualified name of your main mod class.
+For example, in our hypothetical More Ores mod, it would be changed to "com.example.moreores.MoreOres".

 ## Step 5: Building the Mod.